 Much of my upbringing has reinforced my passion behind teaching, but has also dictated what and how I teach.
-My early ballet training was in Cecchetti technique until attending East Carolina University where I was exposed to Laban and Bartenieff Fundamentals, Release technique, Somatic practice, and Giordano jazz, all while continuing my ballet training.
+My early ballet training was in Cecchetti technique until attending East Carolina University where I was exposed to Laban and Bartenieff Fundamentals, Release technique, Somatic practice, and Giordano jazz.
 I have continued to refine and hone my teaching style through graduate school and professional experience.

-When teaching modern technique, I focus on initiation and sequencing, weight transfer, and spatial intent, with the encouragement of staying grounded.
+When teaching modern technique, I focus on initiation and sequencing, weight transfer, spatial intent, pathways in and out of the floor, and gesture.
 Every class uses improvisation as a teaching tool to develop a clarity and understanding of fundamentals, while bringing forward the creative and expressive potential of my students.
-In all of my classes I emphasize proper body alignment and technique.
+In all of my classes I emphasize body alignment and safe practices.

 Just as important as what I am teaching, is my approach itself.
-I often study my delivery, observing the students to see where the most engaging moments happen, as well as when and where it falls flat.
+I often study my delivery, reflecting on where the most engaging moments happen, as well as when there is need for restructure.
 I learn as much as I teach and aim to create a culture of inclusiveness in the classroom.
 I celebrate multiple approaches and points of view and believe diversity drives innovation, not only in the classroom, but also professionally.
 This cultivates leaders and creates a practice that is tailored for every artist.

-Beyond the technique, being a dance teacher gives you the ability to instill trust, coordination, critical thinking, and an appreciation of the arts in students.
-These ideas can be transferred and used in everyday situations, which makes the class even more invaluable.
-It is my goal through teaching to relay my most important influences and experiences as a dancer with the hope that they will in return find my class to be one of their most important influences, and help them become the successful artist that they intend to be through the process.
+Beyond practice, being a dance educator gives me the ability and honor to instill trust, coordination, critical thinking, and an appreciation of the arts in all students.
+These ideas can be transferred and used in everyday situations, which makes our time together in class even more invaluable.